bioAI-Oslo/RegDNNs/README.md

 # Regularization of Neural Networks
 Project: Exploring soft and hard constraints in artificial neural networks.
-Overarching goal: Reaching better generalization in DNNs.
+Overarching goal: Better generalization in DNNs.

+### Content

 What I have done:
 1. Initial testing, learning how to use pytorch and build NNs.